-17 Ultimate controlling party
+14 Ultimate controlling party

-The Company's immediate parent undertaking is Cheshire Salt Holdings Limited, a company incorporated in England.
+The Company's immediate parent undertaking is British Salt Limited, a company incorporated in England.

-The smallest group in which the results of the Company are consolidated is that of Cheshire Salt Holdings Limited.
-Copies of the accounts are available from the Registrar of Companies, Crown Way, Cardiff.
+The smallest group in which the results of the Company are consolidated is that of Cheshire Salt Holdings Limited, a company incorporated in England.
+Copies of the accounts are available from the registrar of Companies, Crown Way, Cardiff.